-Criminal justice classes give a prospective law enforcement officer a foundation that prepares them for their role in assisting people when they need help, or apprehending criminals.
+Criminal justice classes give prospective law enforcement officers a foundation that prepares them for their role in assisting people when they need help or apprehending criminals.
 A degree in law enforcement also opens up career opportunities in fields such as the U.S. Marshalls and U.S. Fish and Wildlife Service.
-Learning how to enforce the law prior to getting hired by an agency or department gives an advantage in terms of hiring, salary and career advancement.
+Learning how to enforce the law prior to getting hired by an agency or department gives an advantage in terms of hiring, salary, and career advancement.

 Do I Need a Law Enforcement Degree to Become a Cop?

 No, you do not need a law enforcement degree to become a police officer.
 Municipalities hire and train their own police forces due to the need for police officers to be intimately familiar with the local laws and their enforcement.
 Federal law enforcement bodies typically require a college education, but will also train candidates to internal standards.
 Law enforcement colleges have good degrees for law enforcement and it’s up to the individual to decide if they should attend to earn a degree.

 Law enforcement colleges do have their place and it’s worth looking into good colleges for police officers.
 Someone who enters a police academy with a degree in hand is someone who has an edge on those who are entering the force with little to no college education.
 An alternative to law enforcement colleges is to enter the military and take a military career path that focuses on law enforcement.
 However, what is learned in the military may not apply to a civilian role, and the only thing you might have to your advantage over someone with no college education is discipline and weapons training.